Alex10101/tar/readme.md

     You can change original filename by adding "specify" : ${new_name} in body.data

     Then specify your filename in body.path of GET /tar request.
-    This create the readline interface with read stream of your file piped by zlib.createGunzip command.
+    This create the readline interface with read stream of your file .piped by zlib.createGunzip command.

 __Performance :__